0sps/sullivan.mx/_posts/2026-04-01-Gavin-grier-stalker.md

 ---

-### November 2024 to January 2025
+### November 2024

-Sometime this winter, the stalker had been asking to call for days.
+Sometime in the fall/winter, the stalker had been asking to call for days on end.
 I thought that even if he just yelled at me or harassed me over the phone, a call *might* help me figure out who it was, so I agreed.

 Unforunately, I was played yet again.
 There was no person on the line, it was just a prerecorded robotic voice.
 It read this threatening message over and over.
 At first I thought it might be a person, then I realized the same message was repeating, and so I quickly hung up.